saipravallika02/Weather-Data-Analysis-Using-Spark/README.md

 # WeatherDataAnalysisUsingSpark
-This project is just Data analysis on weather dataset using spark.
+This project is Data analysis on weather dataset using spark.